roxiness/routify-dev-ui/README.md

 #### Very alpha UI helper for Routify.

 ### Usage
-run ``npm install routify-dev-ui`` in your project folder In your config or package.json insert
+1. run ``npm install routify-dev-ui`` in your project folder
+2. In your config or package.json insert:

 ```json
 "routify": {